zanton123/HaSAPPy/RunninHaSAPPy.md

 @9I)
 ```

-##Conclusive remarks
+##Final remarks
-Save the LoadModule.txt file with a new name and use it with the HaSAPPy_start.py module
+Save the completed `LoadModule.txt` file with a new name and use it as input for runnning the HaSAPPy_start.py module from the command line.

+`python HaSAPPy_start.py <path-to-LoadModule.txt>`